-28 Sep How a corporate DAM addresses your marketing localization challenges
+How an enterprise DAM addresses your marketing localization challenges

 How do you handle the localization of marketing content on an international scale?
 This is a challenge that goes far beyond simply translating assets.
-With metadata, workflows, interactions with other applications, etc., marketing localization opens up a wide range of topics that are also the optimal setting for a corporate Digital Asset Management (DAM) solution.
+With metadata, workflows, interactions with other applications, etc., marketing localization opens up a wide range of topics that are also the optimal setting for an enterprise Digital Asset Management (DAM) solution.

 No marketing can be successful on a global scale without the guarantee that it is relevant at a local level.
 This principle, which is often summed up in the aim of building ‘glocal‘ marketing, can also be tricky to implement when it pertains to a large scale of content for an international organization.
 Marketing localization can be like Russian dolls: one issue is barely discovered when another emerges.